 "Prospective students can expect to be challenged to grow as leaders, collaborators, and change-makers in their field and sector.
 The knowledge provided by the Social Impact program combines high level theoretical and critical thinking with practical grassroots implementation of learning and tools.
 This program equips students to become transformational leaders."

 "In addition to growing academically, personally, and professionally, I hope students gain a community of thought partners and allies rooted in the mission of social change, love, and justice."

 "CLU has been such a blessing to my life.
 CLU helps strengthen my leadership skills through mindfulness, meaningful dialogue and collaborations that allow us to suspend assumption, approach non judgmentally and create strong foundations of shared vision in order to not forget the human part of our world, as we seek our purpose and deeply feel and understand our "why" in our journey towards change."

 Many hard working professionals contribute to a Claremont Lincoln University education.
 Here are just a few of the great faculty and staff that you will meet at CLU:

-Dr. Morse is an established academic with scholarly journal publications, presentations, and community involvement that focus on change, leadership, and empowerment.
-He has been inspiring students academically for over four decades.
+Sidney Morse is an established academic with scholarly journal publications, presentations, and community involvement that focus on change, leadership, and empowerment.
+Dr. Morse has been inspiring students academically for over four decades.
 Dr. Morse began his own consulting firm 26 years ago and is still a managing director providing strategic and leadership development.

 Earn your master's degree online in as little as 13 months starting at $23,100 while developing the skills, behaviors & mindset required to improve the world for the benefit of all.